Martin8412/DevOps-Sample/ReadMe.md

 That should spin everything up, if you are logged in to my AWS account.
 There are a few hardcoded URLs here and there assuming my account ID.

 ## What are the components interacting with each other
-This would probably have been easier with a drawing, but my creative skills are not amazing.

 You have the RDS database running in two subnets in the VPC.
 All services for this run in the same VPC, but they can't reach each other unless specifically allowed to.
 There's the ECS service running in an ECS cluster.
 The ECS service talks to the RDS database.
 The ECS service also talks back and forth to the load balancers.
 The ECS service updates the target group that the load balancer uses, and the load balancer sends traffic coming in from the internet to the ECS service.

 ## What problems did you encounter